28547939/vpncore/README.md

 VPN container clients statically configure the address of the `vpndns` server as their resolver.
-Typically, clients route their access to the server through their route to the VPN container, so that the VPN container itself is automatically chosen by the server to handle the request (because of NAT to the container's jail address; see details below).
+Typically, clients route their access to the server through their route to the VPN container (which is directly connected thanks to the GRE tunnel interface), so that the VPN container itself is automatically chosen by the `vpndns` server to handle the request (because of NAT to the container's jail address; see details below).

-Clients which are not interacting with VPN containers can still use the `vpndns` server for resolution, in which case the server can configure the correct VPN container to forward requests to.
+Clients which are not interacting with VPN containers can still use the `vpndns` server for resolution, in which case the `vpndns` server can configure the correct VPN container to forward requests to as a matter of policy.

 ![](readme-img/host-detail.png)